YonseiQC/2025-oop-and-ds/hw0.md

 $ echo 'export PATH="/opt/homebrew/bin/;$PATH"' >> .zprofile
 ```

-Then, after reopenning the terminal, you will get
+Then, after reopening the terminal, you will get
 ```bash
 $ gcc --version
 ```